Aristochromis: Biology

 This is a piscivorous species and its main prey consists of other cichlid species, eating any prey which can fit into its mouth.
 To feed A. christyi searches among rocks and when it finds prey it turns sideways and puts its sizeable, laterally compressed mandibles into rocky cracks capturing any small fish which may be hiding among the rocks.
-Bothe males and females are territorial and solitary but females will enter male held territories to spawn, the males are polygamous and the eggs and young are mouthbrooded by the female.
+Both males and females are territorial and solitary but females will enter male held territories to spawn, the males are polygamous and the eggs and young are mouthbrooded by the female.

 Name

 The specific name honours the English doctor and zoologist Cuthbert Christy (1863-1932), the collector of the type.